Financial Analysis Ratios Glossary

 The gradual reduction of a financial amount over time.

-Assets are resources owned and employed by an organization that confer future economic benefits.
+Assets are resources owned and employed by an organization that confers future economic benefits.

 Asset Turnover Ratio